Everything you need to know to properly inflate your tires

 The Goal: To adequately inflate all four tires to maintain an even load and maximize your contact patch to increase grip and fuel efficiency without sacrificing handling and tire life.

 I take no responsibility in any harm done as a result of you tinkering with your car or tires.
-Please adhere to all applicable traffic and road laws of your region and always exercise on the side of caution when unsure about something.
+Please adhere to

 You have been warned.